What is ‘chemical energy’, and where does a body find it?

-Complex biologic molecules have a potential energy that is related to the net loss of freedom of motion of all the atoms present.
-Eliminating, or changing the character, of one bond in a large complex molecule can either release suppressed energy, or decrease the molecule’s potential energy further by restricting movement of its atoms even more.
+Complex biologic molecules contain a large amount of potential energy that is related to the net loss of freedom of motion of all the atoms present.
+Eliminating or changing the character of one bond in a large complex molecule can either increase, or decrease the molecule’s potential energy.

-There are a great many fascinating details of these “energy” transfer systems that you will discover as you pursue the use of energy in physiologic systems.
-It is easy to get lost in the details, and theories related to these processes, if you lose sight of the bigger picture.
-Remember always that total energy of a molecule is correlated to freedom of movement of its atoms.
+You will discover many fascinating details of these energy transfer systems as you pursue the use of energy in physiologic systems.
+If you lose sight of the bigger picture, it is easy to get lost in the details and theories related to these processes.
+Just remember that total energy of a molecule is correlated to freedom of movement of its atoms.
 Finally, keep in mind that much of what you discover about these processes are still theories that may have to be tweaked in the future.

 Do you have questions?

 Please put your questions in the comment box or send them to me by email at DrReece@MedicalScienceNavigator.com.
 I read and reply to all comments and email.

 If you find this article helpful share it with your fellow students or send it to your favorite social media site by clicking on one of the buttons below.